Lraxer/code-for-imbalanced-classificationwith-python/README.md

 # code for imbalanced classificationwith python
- several code for the book imbalanced classificationwith python
+ several examples for imbalanced classification with python.